Associate Professor of Kinesiology

 Hi-Line Golf Course

-For the past three years along with Dr. John Ingold (golf course designer and builder) we have maintained the three hole golf course located to the south of campus.
+For the past four years, along with Dr. John Ingold (golf course designer and builder), we have maintained the three hole golf course located to the south of campus.
 Due to budgetary restrictions the college no longer maintains the course.
-This past year we were able to obtain a 2000, Toro greens mower which was needed to replace the older Jacobsen.
+In 2013, we were able to obtain a 2000, Toro greens mower which was needed to replace the older Jacobsen.
 This machine keeps the greens in perfect condition and is much easier to operate.
-Last year we replaced signage and the old backstop was removed.
-This spring there was additional brush clean up along the railroad tracks.
+We have replaced older signage and the old backstop was removed.
+We continue to clean up brush along the railroad tracks.
 The course is currently in excellent shape to play golf and work on that short game.

 American Red Cross First Aid and CPR Training

-This past year I have taught five CPR courses to area community members in Elkhart and Lagrange county.
+For the past several years I have taught First Aid, CPR/AED courses to area community members in Elkhart and Lagrange county.
 Many teachers and health services individuals are required to carry CPR and AED certification.
 It has been fun meeting new people in the community and at the same time passing along valuable training that might assist in saving someone’s life.